 Most Valuable American Girl Dolls Ever

 American Girl dolls are so expensive because they are very high-quality dolls.
 They are also customizable.
 You can create a doll to look like you or someone you know, from the face shape to the hair color you want.
 The hair quality is extremely high to give that realistic look.
 The company hopes to provide you with a doll that is realistic and special to you.

 American Girl dolls now cost anywhere from $115 to $180.
 It depends on the doll and if they come with accessories like purses or hats.
-Regardless of their cost, all the dolls include a book that will tell you about their story.
+Regardless of their cost, all the dolls include a book that will tell you about their life story, often including unique details that separate them from the other American Girl Dolls.

+Most Valuable American Girl Dolls Ever